tkarabela/moonwatch-rs/README.md

 ### JSON configuration

-The overall structure is as follows:
+The overall structure is as follows (relative paths are taken to start in the directory where the JSON config is located):

 - `"main"` (object)
   - `"output_dir"` (string)
-    - path to directory where event logs are stored (relative to directory where the JSON config file is located)
+    - path to directory where event logs are stored
   - `"sample_every_sec"` (number)
     - delay between sampling (seconds)
   - `"write_every_sec"` (number)
     - delay between writing samples to a file (seconds)
+  - `"path_to_base_config"` (string or null)
+    - path to another .json configuration file from which "ignore", "anonymize" and "tags" definitions will be read and added to definitions in this config file
+    - this is useful for sharing settings across different systems
 - `"ignore"` (object, array or null)
   - one or more `WindowEventMatcher` objects (see below)
   - events that match will not be recorded at all